taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 ## Zalo
 A youth cadet of the INFRADESTRUCTORS home crew.
 He's obsessed with video games, reactive computing systems, and food.
 A workaholic, he's always experimenting with the latest "instant nutrition" food products to find the perfect balance of delicious taste and super-fast, convenient prep.

+## Rhee
+A surgeon's daughter, she is extremely meticulous and hygienic, both physically and emotionally.
+She also has a very macabre sense of humour and is fascinated by the mental disorders that can afflict those who spend long periods of time in space without going planetside.

+## Oana
+Party girl from a small beach town who creates her own light- and sound-interactive costumes and outfits using homegrown bio-compatible silicon circuits.
+Child of PROTO-VIRS.

+## Alex
+A youth cadet who drops out after their first semester at ISS Corps.

 ## Tross
 Tross was once a MENDELEEVER at ISS Corps, and is the only youth cadet in the history of the ISS Corps to graduate in one year.
 His family are PROTO-VIRS that lived so remotely that they managed to escape the EPIDEMIC that wiped out the Lost Generation.
 He fell in love with forging at an early age, and his parents encouraged him, to the point where by the time he was 17 he was proficient at working metal in any and every environment, including underwater.
 He spent one year at the ISS Corps learning space welding at a blinding pace, while video blogging the whole process simultaneously.
 But though he left the ISS Corps an ebullient hero, the robotic corporate-mindedness of Space University is making him jaded and apathetic.
 He grows resentful of space welding for being so close to what he wants (forging) and yet so far.